Scholars Portal Collection Policy

 1. Collection criteria pertaining to quality and relevance should be paramount and applied consistently across all resources.

-- establishing a coherent rationale for the addition of each resource into SP, thereby meeting faculty and student information needs;
+- establishing a coherent rationale for the addition of each resource into SP, thereby meeting thereby meeting faculty and student information needs;

 -Suggestion-Define "resource" or use word already in use such as collection, subject area, etc.